-If the parties waive the initial hearing or if either party appeals the decision from the initial hearing, a formal hearing will be scheduled.
-The Commission will notify you of the hearing date at least 10 days in advance.
-The formal hearing will conducted by an administrative law judge or a tax commissioner.
-All formal hearings are recorded, and a copy of the recording may be purchased.
+If the parties waive the Initial Hearing, or if either party appeals the decision from the Initial Hearing, a Formal Hearing will be scheduled.
+The Commission will notify you of the hearing date at least 10 days in advance of the hearing, although generally the notice period will be substantially longer.

 Each party attending the hearing should have a thorough knowledge of the case and should be prepared to discuss it and to make stipulations or admissions if appropriate.
 Legal counsel or any other representative appearing on behalf of a party must have full authority to act in compliance with this order.